fluxcd/source-controller/docs/spec/v1beta2/helmcharts.md

 ### Observed Source Artifact Revision

-The source-controller reports the revision of the [Source reference's](#source-reference) Artifact the current chart was fetched from in the HelmChart's `.status.observedSourceArtifactRevision`.
+The source-controller reports the revision of the last [Source reference's](#source-reference) Artifact the current chart was fetched from in the HelmChart's `.status.observedSourceArtifactRevision`.
+It is used to keep track of the source artifact revision and detect when a new source artifact is available.

 ### Observed Chart Name

-The source-controller reports the resolved chart name of the current Artifact for the [`.spec.chart` field](#chart) in the HelmChart's `.status.observedChartName`.
+The source-controller reports the last resolved chart name of the Artifact for the [`.spec.chart` field](#chart) in the HelmChart's `.status.observedChartName`.
+It is used to keep track of the chart and detect when a new chart is found.

 ### Observed Generation